Hà Okio: Music career

 He produces/co-produces for some local artists and himself.
 He has lent his voice to several records and original soundtracks.

-2 video clips out of his song "Tung Bay" got hundred thounsands of views.
+2 video clips out of his song "Tung Bay" got hundred thousands of views.

 His song "Phố " (The City) was a number 1 hit on Xone FM VN10 chart from October 2010.

 His single "Nơi Ấy" (The Places) (written by himself) topped the VN10 chart and Top40 from July 2011.

 He has been a judge on Be A Star, a singing contest on radio.

 In 2011, he wrote and sang in "Một Thế Giới" (One World) which also features more than 30 artists around Vietnam in an effort to promote 350.org and moving-planet.org, environmental organizations against climate change.
 Một Thế Giới reached number 9 on YanTV Vpop 20 chart.

 "Neu Nhu" (If) (written and sung by himself), one of the songs from Long Ruồi OST, reached number 1 on both VN10 and Top40 chart, XoneFM from October 2011.

 He had another hit with Như Là Mơ (Hà Okio feat.
 NPT.Trang) number 8 on YanTV Vpop 20 and ZingMp3 chart.

 In December 2011, he released another single "Sai Gon Cafe Sua Da" (MV on YouTube) which is number 1 on both VN10 and Top40 XoneFM radio, right after the number 1 hit "Neu Nhu" (If).
 It's also in Yan Vpop 20 chart and other tophits charts.

 Early in 2012 he released his first single of the year Biển Xanh Và Nắng Vàng (Ocean in the Sun) and it reached No.1 on both VN10 and Top40 hits list XoneFM from March.
 (Bonus track: Thì Đó (Tell Me 'bout It) [Mưa Đầu Mùa OST] feat.
 Tú Vi).
 It's also in Yan Vpop 20 chart from April the same year.

-Later on Ha Okio wrote and gave his voice in Những Phút Giây Này (These Very Minutes), theme song for the 2012 Earth Hour Campaign in Vietnam.
+Later on Hà Okio wrote and gave his voice in Những Phút Giây Này (These Very Minutes), theme song for the 2012 Earth Hour Campaign in Vietnam.

 He performed in the Soundfest 2012, the biggest international music festival in Vietnam thus far for about 50,000 goers.

 His live concerts attract huge media attention.

 His next single is reportedly the anticipating "Hà Nội Phố" (Streets of Hanoi).

 He lends his voice to an MTV EXIT project in 2012 which is against human trafficking.

-In July 2012, Ha Okio released his first single written by himself in English titled Your Heart which quickly drew a lot of attention from critics, his peers and fans.
+In July 2012, Hà Okio released his first single written by himself in English titled Your Heart which quickly drew a lot of attention from critics, his peers and fans.

 Your Heart reached number 1 in August 2012 on VN10 XoneFM and stayed there for a month.

 The music video of Your Heart is at number 3 in Top 10 MV of the year 2012.